sunpho84/SUNphi/README.md

     // - RwCol is meant to be a "row color" index
     //   (number of colors is specified at configure time)
     // - Compl is a pair, accessed through real and imag, or reim with either 0 or 1
-    // - Spin is an alias for CnSpin (column spin)
+    // - Spin is an alias for CnSpin (column spin), every "twinned" (column/row)
+    //   tensor component access to the Cn version if not specified
     // - Spacetime is internally marked as a "DYNAMIC" component using MyTk=TensKind<RwCol,Compl,CnCol,Spacetime,Spin,MyComp>;